BackupTheBerlios/jelc/jelc/elc/gui/readme.txt

 This is me writeing a simple (hopefully) gui eternal lands client.

+seting up:
+1. copy map bmp files from eternal lands to a /maps/
+2. create (or copy) a /lists/ folder which contains player lists (like playerView)

+running:
+java -jar gui.jar username password or java -jar gui.jar username password hostname port

 what it currently does:
 +contains the ability to chat
 +shows who is online, allows the ability to read player stats, and start a pm conversation with the person